dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ```
 psql -h localhost -U postgres -d hello -c "select * from greetings";
 ```
-Replace `hello` with your application name, if different.
-Your host, port or username may also vary depending on how you configured Postgres in the Quickstart.
+The database name `hello` above will vary with your application name, if different.
+Your host, port or username may also be differnt depending on how you configured Postgres in the Quickstart.

 ## Reading from the Database